-It has been suggested that the mystery third model will come with a premium price tag, with talk of $1000.
+In terms of price, it has been suggested the mystery third model will come with a premium price tag, with talk of $1000.
 Ouch.
-There has also been a suggestion that the iPhone 8 might be delayed until October or November due to technical issues with the OLED screen so nothing is set in stone as yet though it is still expected to be unveiled the same time as the other devices.
+There have also been a couple of reports claiming the iPhone 8 might be delayed until October or November due to technical issues with the OLED screen so nothing is set in stone as yet, though it is still expected to be unveiled the same time as the other devices.

 Apple iPhone 7S, 7S Plus and iPhone 8: Design

 - Entirely different design to iPhone 7 expected

 An all-glass design has been thrown about the speculation field for the iPhone 8 and more recently, the iPhone 7S Plus too.
 Glass would at least allow for wireless charging, a feature that has also been rumoured for the next iPhones.